noi-techpark/authentication-server/registration-event-listener/README.md

 ## How to add users to get notified about new registrations?

-Create a group called: "Sankt Virtual Managers"
+For new registrations on "Sankt Virtual" => Add user to "Sankt Virtual Managers" group.
-Assign the user who wants to get notified for new registrations to this specific group.
+For all other registrations => Add user to "NOI Project managers" group.